 This simplest instruction is arguably the most important.
 Properly washing your hands regularly is the best way to prevent any virus from spreading.
-Communicate this to all your staff and ensure that all care providers, administrators, kitchen staff, janitorial staff, and any other team members are washing their hands thoroughly and often.
+Communicate this to all your staff and ensure that all eldercare providers, administrators, kitchen staff, janitorial staff, doctors, and any other team members are washing their hands thoroughly and often.

-Because COVID-19 has been shown to spread so quickly, particularly in highly populated environments and among vulnerable populations, it’s best for your entire community not to discount these in any one of your residents or patients.
+Because COVID-19 has been shown to spread so quickly, particularly in highly populated environments and among vulnerable populations, it’s best for your entire community not to discount these in any one of your staff members, residents or patients.

-Moving seniors with symptoms of COVID-19 may be your first impulse but think twice between moving residents around.
+Moving seniors with symptoms of COVID-19 may be your first impulse but think twice about moving residents around.
 Often the best step to take first instead is quarantine individuals showing signs of the virus.
 Because the virus is community spread, relocating someone can end up providing more opportunities to spread the disease than keeping it contained in one room.

 For this reason, long-term care facilities may also consider limiting or eliminating certain group activities or communal dining if coronavirus is suspected.

 With the heavy media attention and increasing fears about the pandemic, many areas are reporting shortages of masks, disinfectants, and other medical and household supplies.
 Don’t encourage these supply shortages by hoarding as much as you can, but do keep a close eye on your available supplies and restock often to ensure you don’t run out of the items you need most.
 Don’t forget to include medications, food and dietary supplements, and other items needed to ensure a healthy and safe environment for your residents.